 Quite simply, accounts payable lists out an organization’s short-term debts and current liabilities.
 Long-term debts and liabilities (like leases and staff payroll) do not qualify as accounts payable.

 As a liability in the general ledger, accounts payable has a credit line that matches the balance owed.
 Similar to how credit cards work, the cardholder spends the credit card company’s money on the agreement that the money will be paid back in full.
 Therefore, at the end of the ledger, the total liabilities in amounts owed should equal the total amount of credit.
 The accounts must balance and the balance sheets should show a difference of zero.

 Accounts payable and accrual accounting

 Accounts payable works best in accrual-based accounting systems rather than on a strict cash basis.
 As stated earlier, many medium and large businesses trade on a level where there’s a constant flow of goods, services, and payments, and the three don’t always match up at the same time.
-Goods received on credit are another line in the accounts payable record.
-A payment made to a supplier represents the liability shrinking—at least until new goods or services are received and the liability grows again.

 The accounts payable essentials

 For every organization, a successful AP process requires the same information.
 Here are the essentials for any accounts payable balance sheet: